HamzaAdrat/my-repo/template-computo-myst.md

 ```
 and that equality holds if and only if the curve is a circle.
 After normalization, we test some classical ML models (logistic regression, random forest, support vector machine, XGBoost) to classify between repulsive and neutral point processes.
 The results are surprisingly good even though we trained our models only on Ginibre point processes to represent the whole family of point processes with repulsion.

 This paper is organized as follows.
 We first recall the theoretical notions that we will need in the rest of this paper.
 We will also briefly define the Papangelou intensity which is at the core of the definition of repulsion.
 In section 3 we show numerically, and based on two Machine Learning classification models, how the locations of antennas in Paris can be considered as repulsive configurations.
-(Test)

 ## Preliminaries